 What are the restrictions?

-Indian nationals with a regular passport who are traveling to or from India via Dubai can obtain a visa on arrival in Dubai for a maximum stay of 14 days, provided they have a valid visitor visa or green card issued by the US or a residence visa issued by the UK or EU.
+Indian nationals with standard passport who are traveling to or from India via Dubai can obtain a visa on arrival in Dubai for a maximum stay of 14 days provided they have a visitor visa or green card issued by the US, or a residence visa issued by the UK or EU.